-With the help of a Value Ladder, you can build a whole suite of products to sell, each of them increasing in value.
+A value ladder can help you build a whole suite of products to sell, targeting customers by the value of your products.
 Imagine a system that lets you create several high-value products.
 You can use this system for upselling and cross-selling.
 You can also use this system to recommend higher-value products to your existing customers.

-This helps marketers increase the overall value of the customer.
-Businesses can offset the cost of customer acquisition.
+This helps marketers increase the overall value of every customer.
+Businesses can offset the cost of customer acquisition when they use value ladders.
 It fuels returns from email marketing campaigns as well.

 A Value Ladder also gives a solution for single-product businesses to grow their email list quickly.
 All they have to do is release a free, moderate-value product (called the "lead magnet") and share that with their visitors in exchange for their email address.

 This way, a Value Ladder is one of the most important foundational concepts of running a successful online business.

 Technically, a Value Ladder is a mapping of all your products / services, each one priced higher than the previous one.